-If a trait is something that one expects most everyone has then it's a "Common Trait."
-These have a different cost than normal traits (see chart below), and a player can buy a common trait for free at a d4 rating at any time.
+However, common traits can be purchased at a level other than the "Average" d4 level, and then they have a different cost than normal traits (see chart below).
+A player can buy a common trait for free at a d4 rating at any time, but these will tend not to see use.
 In practice one doesn't note down everything that one is average at, but you have to note those things established as average so that a player doesn't take them at a higher level later by accident.